mgaitan/sphinxcontrib-mermaid/README.rst

    The command name with which to invoke ``mermaid-cli`` program.
 The default is ``'mmdc'``; you may need to set this to a full path if it's not in the executable search path.

+``mermaid_cmd_shell``

+   When set to true, the ``shell=True`` argument will be passed the process execution command.
+This allows commands other than binary executables to be executed on Windows.
+The default is false.

 ``mermaid_params``

    For individual parameters, a list of parameters can be added.
 Refer to `<https://github.com/mermaidjs/mermaid.cli#options>`_.